Uthami Petra Rathinam: Plot

+Thematically, it is about the problems between the rich and the poor and the rich man’s daughter falling in love with the poor boy whose father works for the rich man.
+The others eye the property and the women, and how these problems are solved forms the rest of the story.

-The story concerns the problems between the rich man and the poor and the rich man's daughter falling in love in with the poor boy, whose father works for the rich man.
+The story concerns the problems between a rich man and the poor and the rich man's daughter falling in love in with the poor boy, whose father works for the rich man.
 The other eye the property and the women and how these problems are solved.